datasprayio/open-next-cdk/README.md

 ### Fork from cdk-nextjs
 This project has been initially forked from [cdk-nextjs](https://github.com/jetbridge/cdk-nextjs) in order to [publish the package to other langugages](https://github.com/jetbridge/cdk-nextjs/issues/120#issuecomment-1634926223) including Java, Go, .NET, Python using JSII.

-## Contributing
+# Contributing

 Hey there, we value every new contribution a lot 🙏🏼 thank you.
+Open an issue or a PR and we'll gladly help you out.

-### Projen
+## Using Projen
-Don't manually update package.json or use npm CLI.
-Update dependencies in .projenrc.js then run `yarn projen`.
+Most boilerplate files are pre-generated including package.json.
+Don't update it directly, rather update `.projenrc.js` then run `yarn projen` to re-generate the files.